Skip to main content

 There tends to be a divide between horror fans and horror skeptics.
 As someone who, as I’ve mentioned multiple times on this blog, only crossed that divide in recent years, movies like Train to Busan fascinate me endlessly.

 The movie follows single-father and businessman, Seok-woo, as he takes the train with his daughter, Su-an, to drop her off with her mother in Busan.
 The train leaves the station just as a zombie outbreak takes hold across the country, and the train is overcome with the ravenous undead.
 Seok-woo and Su-an are locked on the train with the zombies barely contained in the adjacent cars.
-Seok-woo has no idea how he’ll ever bring his daughter to safety, but if either of them are going to make it alive, he’ll have to rely on more than his own wits, he’ll have to learn to depend on others.
+Seok-woo has no idea how he’ll ever bring his daughter to safety, but if either of them are going to make it alive, he’ll have to learn to depend on others.

 The film is designated as a horror film, but I’d classify it as more horror adjacent than straight horror.
-More analogous to something like World War Z than anything by Jordan Peele, which makes it a lot more accessible to non-horror fans.
+More analogous to something like World War Z than anything by Wes Craven, which makes it a lot more accessible to non-horror fans.

 Train to Busan is also one of those rare non-English films to hit big with American audiences.
-Casual non-film school friends ask me what I think about Train to Busan in a way they don’t with films like Monsieur Ibrahim.
+My friends who didn't go to film school ask me what I think about Train to Busan in a way they don’t with films like Monsieur Ibrahim.
 I always appreciate when I observe this phenomenon because I believe any society benefits from exposure to the art of a language, country, and/or culture that is different from its own.

 I call this essay a “viewer’s companion” because the range of dialogue I want to survey is kind of large.
 I want to first focus on why trains are such a fascinating stage for this film.
 Then there’s the genre lens—how do horror films at large treat their subjects, and how is this horror film unique in its presentation?
 I also want to try unpacking the zombie metaphor, and I want to do so from a few angles.
 And because we like character arcs here at Films and Feelings, we’re also going to do a little bit of that.
 Here we go.